 So you might see a date stamped on that box of jello, cake mix or can of beans and question the contents.
 You might wonder if it’s ‘out of date‘, can you still safely eat it?

 Again, the dates on that box of cake mix are placed there by the manufacturers as a gauge of when you can expect the highest quality from that product.
-After the date on the package, the baking powder in that cake mix may start to lose some of its punch for instance.
+Very long after that date stamped on the package, the baking powder in that cake mix may start to lose some of its punch for instance.
 Or if much time has passed, perhaps the ingredients could even begin to taste stale.
 But dangerous?
 Pffft.

 According to the U.S.D.A.:

 Manufacturers provide dating to help consumers and retailers decide when food is of best quality.
 Except for infant formula, dates are not an indicator of the product’s safety and are not required by Federal law.